Discrete symmetries of low-dimensional Dirac models: A selective review with a focus on condensed-matter realisations: Introduction

 We summarise here some features arising due to the reduced dimensionality, focusing especially on symmetry properties.
-Comparison is made between previously considered (2+1)-dimensional quantum electrodynamics (QED$_3$)~\cite{jac81, app86, dit00} and quasi-relativistic condensed-matter systems.~\cite{sem84, cha08, sch08, kit09, ryu10, ber12}
+Comparison is made between the previously considered (2+1)-dimensional quantum electrodynamics (QED$_3$)~\cite{jac81, app86, dit00} and theoretical studies of quasi-relativistic condensed-matter systems~\cite{sem84, gus07, cha08, sch08, kit09, ryu10, ber12, kos12}.
+We use units where the Planck constant $\hbar=1$ and also the speed of light in vacuum $c = 1$.